wordset/wordset-ui/README.md

 [![Travis CI](https://travis-ci.org/wordset/wordset-ui.png?branch=master)](https://travis-ci.org/wordset/wordset-ui)

-To get it working locally, you will also need to clone and set up the Rails back-end, [Wordset API](http://github.com/wordset/wordset-api).
+To get it working locally, you will need to setup the development environment to point to the API.

 ## Prerequisites